IzabellaLopes/checkup-dublin/README.md

 Google Fonts was used for the following fonts:

-* Ubuntu for Titles:
+- Ubuntu for Titles:
   -  Sans-serif font
   -  Professional and modern appearance

-* Questrial for Body:
+- Questrial for Body:
- - Sans-serif fonr
+  -  Sans-serif font
   -  Clean and elegant design, that provides pleasant reading experience

 ### Imagery